Traditional

 business.
 However, as an author, you now have some real viable alternatives:

-more publishers to choose from, or the very real opportunity to self-publish
+more publishers to choose from, both small and large, or even the opportunity to self-publish

 your book.